Sowgro/betterLibrary/README.md

 ![Preview](preview.png)

 ## Installation
-Download the zip from the releaces section, unzip it, and place the folder in the CustomApps folder.
+Download the zip from the releases section, unzip it, and place the folder in the CustomApps folder.